kyounger/casc-plugin-dependency-calculation/examples/workflow-standard-steps/README.md

 Using the `-A` option allows us to recreate files using just the source plugins, in effect making it a static set of plugins you wish to install from which to recreate viable lists for all versions.

-To test, we run the command but with the `-A` option:
+To test, we repeat the command, but this time with the `-A` option:

 ```sh
 ./run.sh -v 2.387.3.5 -f examples/workflow-standard-steps/files/bundles/bundle-v2.414.1.4/plugins.yaml -s -A